sunnyolive108/JSONthewhiteRabbit/README.md

 ---

 ## Contribution
    feel free to contribute!
-Just submit a pull request with your changes.
+Just submit and I'll have a look at it.
 #### Happy JSON!
 O :) Oliver